-Within three years from the effective date of this permit, the permittee must begin monitoring the storm water outfalls identified in the Monitoring Plan during wet weather events at least four times per year.
+2. Within three years from the effective date of this permit, the permittee must begin monitoring the storm water outfalls identified in the Monitoring Plan during wet weather events at least four times per year.

-Monitoring of storm water outfalls in accordance with the FWA MPP and QAPP began on April 2, 2019.
+Monitoring of storm water outfalls in accordance with the FWA MPP and QAPP began on April 16, 2018.
 Due to the variable conditions at and upstream of each outfall, samples cannot always be collected during monitoring events.
 Access to the actual outfall may also be blocked by the Chena River, as is the case with Outfall FWA-A and Outfall-009.
+The program is looking into other options for evaluating the presence and nature of discharge at these outfalls in 2019.